-A World Scout Jamboree, World Scout Moot, or National Jamboree emblem is worn above the right pocket by Scouts BSA, Venturers, Sea Scouts, or Scouters who are registered to attend or attended the jamboree or moot as a registered participant or staff member.
-No more than two jamboree or world Scout moot patches may be worn on the shirt-one current national jamboree patch above the right pocket and one current world jamboree or world Scout moot patch on the right pocket.
+National jamboree emblems for Scouts, Sea Scouts, or Venturers are worn only by registered jamboree participants and staff and are centered above the Boy Scouts of America, Scouts BSA, Venturing BSA, or Sea Scouts BSA strip.
+No more than two jamboree patches may be worn on the shirt-one current national jamboree patch above the right pocket and one current world jamboree patch on the right pocket.
 If the wearer has an interpreter strip above the pocket, merely move the jamboree emblem upward sufficiently to accommodate it.

-Council jamboree shoulder patches cannot have pictorial representations or descriptive remarks relating to commercial corporations or commercial products without approval by the national office through Scouting America licensing team.
+Council jamboree shoulder patches cannot have pictorial representations or descriptive remarks relating to commercial corporations or commercial products without approval by the national office through the BSA licensing team.
 Authorization to use these representations and remarks must be given by the commercial corporation authorized to grant such use.
 The national office has the sole discretion in accepting or declining any use of a pictorial representation or descriptive remark of a commercial corporation or product.